release-argus/Website/content/en/docs/Config/notify.md

 Environment variables in the format '${ENV_VAR}' can be used in the `options.*`, `params.*` and `url_fields.*` fields.
 {{< /alert >}}

-The config for each of these is layed out in the format of
+The config for each of these is laid out in the format of
 ```yaml
 notify:
   ...